January 12, 2024

 BIK health insurance covers a range of medical services, similar to any standard health insurance scheme.
 This can include general practitioner visits, hospital stays, surgical procedures, and sometimes even dental and optical care.

-So, how is BIK different from a direct salary increase?
+How is BIK different from a direct salary increase?

-While a direct salary increase and a benefit-in-kind like health insurance raise your taxable income, the former boosts your cash earnings.
+While a direct salary increase and a benefit-in-kind like health insurance raise your employee’s taxable income, the former boosts their cash earnings.
+In contrast, the latter adds value without increasing their cash pay.

 Why is this important?